drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Now lets take a look at another way in which the gate driver effects performance in the analog section.
 In the following figure we toggle an LED on and off in synchrony with the gAppendix A - Quick command list ate driver, vary the duration of the pulse on the SH gate and graph the fraction of signal that appears in the next frame after the LED is off.

 Notice that the "carry-over" signal falls off with the same time constant as the RC formed by the SH gate (600pF) and our series resistor (200).
 At 1 usec the contamination is better than 1 part in 10,000 and so carry-over is small compared to dark noise.
-In our case, our gate driver provides 25mA, so the time constant really is set by the RC.
+In our case, our gate driver can provide 50mA, so the time constant really is set by the RC.

 This is a caution that the gates should not be driven directly from low current sources where the time constant will be current limited, for example from the digital I/O pins of a microcontroller, but rather from a proper gate driver that can deliver enough current to achieve a sufficiently rapid charging curve on the SH pin.